open-data-toronto/docker-local-environment/README.md

 CKAN will then be available at: http://localhost:5000/

-> For detailed steps on what this script does, refer to the ReadMe in the same folder.
+> **IMPORTANT!** The script must be run from within the directory.
+For detailed steps on what this script does, see the [scripts folder](https://github.com/open-data-toronto/docker-local-environment/tree/master/scripts).

 ### Creating a user administrator